-In fact, management of skin conditions requires psychiatric consultation in more than of dermatology patients, reported a 2007 review.
+In fact, management of skin conditions requires psychiatric consultation in more than

 In other words, as Josie Howard, MD, a psychiatrist with expertise in psychodermatology, explains: “At least 30 percent of patients that come into a dermatology office have co-existence of anxiety or depression, and that’s probably an underestimate.”